Automotive marketplace Carro acquires Indonesia’s Jualo, extends Series B to $90M – TechCrunch

 Tan said that Jualo, which operates in several more categories than Carro, will continue to operate under its original branding.
 “Our aim with Jualo.com is to double down and grow the Jualo.com business; with a strong focus and emphasis on the automotive sector,” he said.

-Carro, which sees more than 70% of its transactions come from outside home Singapore, will reveal expansion plans to new markets and more acquisition deals later this year, Tan said.
+Carro, which sees more than 70% of its transactions come from outside home Singapore, will reveal later this year expansion plans to new markets and more acquisition deals, Tan said.
 The subscription service will also be extended, he added.

 Carro is rivaled by a number of startups, including BeliMobilGue in Indonesia, Carsome, iCar Asia and Rocket Internet’s Carmudi, although with its new raise in the bank Carro is the best-funded by some margin.